tzezar/datagrid/sites/official/src/routes/headless/examples/_markdown/column-sizing/column-sizing.md

 ---
-title: Column sizing example
+title: Column sizing
-description:
+description: Enable dynamic resizing of columns for a customizable table layout.
 ---

 <script>